pkp/pkp-docs/admin-guide/en/statistics.md

 #### File loader

 The file loader task implements a process to reliably handle all file processing.
 It works with 4 folders: stage, processing, archive, and reject.
-Everytime the file loader is run, it will search for files inside the stage folder.
+Every time the file loader is run, it will search for files inside the stage folder.
 If there are any, it will move one file to the processing folder and start working on it.
 If anything goes wrong, it will send an email to the system administrator with valuable information about what went wrong and will move the file to the reject folder.
 If the processing went well, then it will move the file to the archive folder.
 It will continue this process until there are no more files inside the stage folder.

 #### Processes